apache/kafka/jmh-benchmarks/README.md

 ### Using JMH with async profiler

-It's good practice to check profiler output for microbenchmarks in order to verify that they are valid.
+It's good practice to check profiler output for microbenchmarks in order to verify that they represent the expected application behavior and measure what you expect to measure.
+Some example pitfalls include the use of expensive mocks or accidental inclusion of test setup code in the benchmarked code.
 JMH includes [async-profiler](https://github.com/jvm-profiling-tools/async-profiler) integration that makes this easy:

     ./jmh-benchmarks/jmh.sh -prof async:libPath=/path/to/libasyncProfiler.so